 Compared to many European capitals, Prague is quite a compact city.
 This is good news for your bank balance: its cobbled streets are best explored on foot.
 An informative and affordable (free, in fact) option is to join a walking tour.
 Free tours by Sandemans, Discover Prague and Prague Extravaganza all come highly recommended.

 Local trains leaving Prague’s central station are very affordable.
-A 40-minute trip will get you to Karlštejn Castle, with return tickets costing the equivalent of less than €5.
-Entrance to the castle grounds is free, but if you want to see the inside of the castle you’ll have to join a guided tour (the equivalent of about €9).
-A trip to Kutna Hora and its famous Sedlec Ossuary will take about two hours one-way, while you get to Dresden, Germany and its many outlets in about the same time.
-Both trips will cost the equivalent of less than €20 for a round trip.
-You can also take a train to the historical town of Tábor (90 minutes away) for the equivalent of about €10 and spend the day exploring.
+A 40-minute trip will get you to Karlštejn Castle, with return tickets costing the equivalent of around £5.
+Entrance to the castle grounds is free, but if you want to see the inside of the castle you’ll have to join a guided tour.
+A trip to Kutná Hora and its famous Sedlec Ossuary will take about two hours one-way, with tickets costing the equivalent of less than £25 for a round trip.
+You can also take a train to the historical town of Tábor (90 minutes away) for the equivalent of about £15.

 Žižkov‘s nightlife has boomed over the past few years, and the neighbourhood has more cafés and pubs than any other area in Prague.
 For shopping, you can’t beat the Smichov area, which offers a mix of shopping centres and small boutiques, as well as cinemas and affordable places to eat.
 Malá Strana (Lesser Quarter) and Staré Město (Old Town) are a little on the pricey side when it comes to eating and shopping, but this is where most historical sights are – many of these are free to explore.